daos-stack/daos/doc/admin/deployment.md

 resource allocations on any available DCPM modules (one region per NUMA node/socket).
-The regions are activated after BIOS reads the new resource allocations and therefore after initial completion the command prints a message to ask for a reboot (the command will not a initiate reboot itself).
+The regions are activated after BIOS reads the new resource allocations and therefore after initial completion the command prints a message to ask for a reboot (the command will not initiate a reboot itself).

-'sudo daos_server storage prepare --scm-only' should be run for a second time after system reboot in order to create the pmem kernel devices (/dev/pmemX namespaces created on the new SCM regions).
+'sudo daos_server storage prepare --scm-only' should be run for a second time after system reboot to create the pmem kernel devices (/dev/pmemX namespaces created on the new SCM regions).

-One namespace per region is created, each namespace may take up to a few minutes to create.
+One namespace per region is created; each namespace may take up to a few minutes to create.
 Details of pmem devices will be displayed in JSON format on command completion.

-Example output from initial call (with SCM modules set to default MemoryMode):
+Example output from the initial call (with SCM modules set to default MemoryMode):

 ```bash
 Memory allocation goals for SCM will be changed and namespaces modified, this